New Refund Vendor Announcement

 Type of account: depository

-Please instruct the sender to reference Bloomberg School of Public Health, the student's name and the institute.
+Please instruct the sender to reference Bloomberg School of Public Health and the student's name.

 CHIPS ABA number IF remitter requests it: 0555